thegetty/ambers/content/rams-heads/group.md

 [^5]: For the necklace from Roccanova (Taranto, Museo Archeologico Nazionale 6452–59, 6461–63), {{< q-cite "Guzzo 1993" >}}, p.
 230, VC6.
 For the Syracusan tetradrachm (a comparison first made by {{< q-cite "Higgins 1980" >}}, p.
 128), see, for example, E. Boehringer, *Die Münzen von Syrakus* (Berlin, 1929), no. 423.

 [^6]: The now-lost tomb contents of a sporadic find from the Cumaean necropolis were recorded in 1913 by E. Gabrici, “Cuma,” [[MonAnt]] 22 (1913): col. 91, fig. 37.
-At the Paestum necropolis two rams’ heads were found in the early-fourth-century Tomb 19 (Museo Archeologico Nazionale 24904: {{< q-cite "Pontrandolfo Greco 1977" >}}, p.
+At the Paestum necropolis, two rams’ heads were found in the early-fourth-century Tomb 19 (Museo Archeologico Nazionale 24904: {{< q-cite "Pontrandolfo Greco 1977" >}}, p.
 51–52, figs. 18, 1, and 22, 6), three dating to the beginning of the second quarter of the fourth century come from Tomb 22 (21330: ibid., p.
 36, figs. 2, 4 and 2, 8) and three from the early third quarter of the fourth century were found in Tomb 20 (24962: ibid., p.
 37, figs. 3, 2 and 3, 6).

 [^7]: Paris, Louvre: [[BCH]] 3 (1879): pls.
 4–5; and {{< q-cite "Higgins 1980" >}}, p.
 115.